Israeli airstrike kills 10 in Gaza as US envoy arrives for talks | DW | 15.05.2021

 The violence has killed more than 130 people in Gaza.
 Eight people have died in Israel since Monday.

-Palestinians clashed with security forces in the occupied West Bank on Friday, as Israel and Hamas in Gaza traded fire amid escalating tensions.
+Palestinians clashed with security forces in the occupied West Bank on Friday, as Israel and Hamas in Gaza traded fire.

 Palestinians say they are incensed by Israel's recent actions in Jerusalem and Gaza, and have taken to the streets across major West Bank cities such as Hebron and Nablus to express their anger.